Contents

 Reading the Crypto Fear & Greed Index with AI: Why a Single Number Will Cost You Money

 The Fear & Greed Index is a 0–100 number, nothing more.
 People who watch only that number sell at the panic bottom and buy at the greed top 70% of the time — sentiment indices move with price; they have no leading signal in them.
-This page shows how to use AI to combine the Fear & Greed Index with funding rate, open interest, whale flows, search trends, and history-matched windows — and gives you 5 real case studies plus a prompt template you can paste in right now.
+This page shows how to use AI to combine the Fear & Greed Index with funding rate, open interest, whale flows, search trends, and history-matched windows — and gives you 5 illustrative scenarios plus a prompt template you can paste in right now.

 Published 2026-05-22 by PromptDeck ~12 min read 4,800+ words